Triathlon & Stuff

 The Wetsuit Testing Begins!

-Posted by brianestover on December 19, 2008
+Posted in Swimming, Triathlon, Wetsuit with tags on December 19, 2008 by brianestover

 Wetsuits.
 If you do triathlon you need one.
 My wetsuit self destructed a few weeks after my last tri when I was doing some open water swimming.
 Zipper broke, a few seams split.
 It seems it was one swim too many for the old suit.
 It served me well, helping me exit 1st out of the water a few times, and in the lead of the lead pack a few more times.
 I was convinced that for me, it was the fastest of the wetsuits I tried on several years ago.
 I’d get another one just like but that model has been “upgraded” ie, redesigned, new an improved, etc. sigh.